Find Cheap Homeowners Insurance Quotes in Your Area

 If you suffer a loss, the moving company will pay to repair the damage, replace the item with a similar item or make a payout equal to the item's current market value.

 Your full-value protection won't cover very expensive items, such as jewelry or antiques, and it also usually won't cover property that's worth more than $100 per pound.
-For example, say your bracelet weighs 4 ounces and costs thousands of dollars.
+For example, say your bracelet weighs four ounces and costs thousands of dollars.
 It would be excluded from coverage because it's too valuable.
-If it cost $30, then it's worth $120 per pound and exceeds coverage limits.